Dongnae District: Administrative divisions

 It has a population of about 300,000, and an area of 16.7 square kilometers.
 It was once a separate city, the principal port of southeastern Korea.
 Numerous historical relics are preserved in the area.

-This district is well known for Pajeon, which is 'Green Onion Pancake'.
+This district is well known for the dish pajeon.

 DongRaeGu is also the ID for the Korean StarCraft II pro gamer, Park Soo-ho.
 Due to his success in events such as the Global StarCraft II League and Major League Gaming, he was recognized by the town and was allowed to officially represent the town by being able to place a badge on his uniform.

-Dongnae-gu is divided into seven legal dong, which altogether comprise 14 administrative dong, as follows:
+Dongnae District is divided into seven legal dong, which altogether comprise 14 administrative dong, as follows: